ryantd42/NY-Legislative-Git/2023/S7086B-2023/bill.md

- section  two of the navigation law, or any person who owns or operates a commercial fishing vessel who transports, sells, imports  or  introduces invasive species in violation of the regulations promulgated pursuant to section  9-1709  of this chapter, shall be subject to a fine of not less
+ section  two of the navigation law, or any person who owns or operates a commercial fishing vessel who transports, sells, imports  or  introduces invasive species in violation of the regulations promulgated pursuant to
- S. 7086--A  6
+ S. 7086--B  6

- than [six] NINE hundred dollars upon the first penalty.
+ section  9-1709  of this chapter, shall be subject to a fine of not less than [six] NINE hundred dollars upon the first penalty.
 Upon the  second penalty  such  person  shall be subject to a fine of not less than [two] THREE thousand dollars.
 Upon a subsequent penalty and after a hearing or